aeternity/terraform-aws-apps/README.md

 The secret name gpg_passphrase.
 The used email for gpg key: aeternity@aeternity.com.

-Additional resources , which are not supported by terraform provider.They are implemented with terraform null resource and local exec.
-Please keep in mind that these terraform resources are not aware of executed commands result, so check carefully the result.
+Additional Opnensearch resources, which are not supported by terraform provider are implemented with terraform null resource and local exec.
+Please keep in mind that these terraform resources are not aware of curl command result, so check carefully the result.

 Opensearch Backend Roles:

 1.es_backend_role_cluster - Adding the eks cluster admin role to all_access role in Opensearch.